-Use the Emergency Disconnect to shut the truck down any time it isn't working right.
-Don't use the truck if it's not working right.
-Report the problem to your supervisor.
+Use the Emergency Disconnect to shut the truck down any time it isn't working correctly.
+Don't use the truck if it's not working correctly.
+Notify your supervisor.

 Turn the key switch to OFF and back to ON to reconnect the battery and reset the Emergency Disconnect button.